Purdue-CS193/homework-0-ethan-maniv/index.md

+# Ethan Manivannan's First CS193 Homework

+-The class teaches us skills that would not otherwise be taught -It is taught by former cs students

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.